 Most people say food grade diatomaceous earth should be taken on an empty stomach.
 What this means is somewhat vague, but from what I can tell best practices are to take it either:

 1. First thing in the morning, then wait 30 minutes to eat

 2. Three hours after eating

-When I take DE, I started with one teaspoon in a tall glass of water (8 oz.) and worked my way up to one tablespoon over the course of a week.
-Like all of the supplements I take, I scheduled breaks from DE so that my body doesn’t get overwhelmed.
+When I started taking diatomaceous earth, I began with one teaspoon in a tall glass of purified drinking water (8 oz.) and worked my way up to one tablespoon over the course of a week.
+I schedule breaks from DE (and all other supplements) to give my body a rest.
 In the case of DE, I prefer to use it for about a month continuously, then I take 1-2 teaspoons once or twice a week after that.

 Disclaimer: These statements have not been evaluated by the FDA and are not meant to diagnose, treat, or cure any disease.
 Please see my full disclaimer here.

 This article was medically reviewed by Dr. Mariza Snyder, a functional practitioner.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.